Samyak2/Keep-Colab-Alive/README.md

 See `python3 keep_colab_alive.py --help` for the help page (not updated yet).

 Arguments are taken through environment variables, if they are not set you will be prompted to enter them.
 Currently available arguments:
  - `FIREFOX_PROFILE`: The path to your Firefox profile through which you have logged in to Google.
 You can get the path by going to `about:profiles` in the Firefox URL bar.
-It is advised to create a new profile since a new profile starts up much faster than a bloated/old profile.
+I suggest you create a new profile since a new profile starts up much faster than a bloated/old profile.
  - `COLAB_URL`: Link to the colab
  - `COLAB_CELLS`: Comma separated list of cell IDs to execute. (see below on how to get the IDs)